Why ‘cheap’ cars aren’t cheap anymore — here’s the harsh reality behind the prices

 Tariffs

 If you have not heard about tariffs in 2025, you probably live under a rock.
-The U.S. passed a 25% tariff on imported vehicles and on imported auto parts.
+The U.S. imposed a 25% tariff on imported vehicles and auto parts.
 The auto industry is heavily influenced by global trade, and many critical parts, raw materials, and even finished cars are imported.
-With recent tariffs, manufacturing costs are expected to rise, and this increase will be reflected in new car prices as soon as the current stock is sold out.
+With recent tariffs, manufacturing costs are expected to rise, and this increase is already reflected in new-car prices, with prices.

-According to a study by the Center for Automotive Research, these auto tariffs are projected to cost U.S. automakers about $108 billion this year.
-And there’s no way carmakers will swallow this cost without increasing the price.
-The Budget Lab model estimates that motor vehicle prices will rise by 13.5% on average because of these tariffs, which could mean an added $6,400 to the price of a new car priced around $48,000.
+According to a study by the Center for Automotive Research, these auto tariffs are projected to cost U.S. automakers about $108 billion a year.
+And even though car prices were down 2% in January compared to last year, there’s no way carmakers will swallow increasing costs without raising prices.
 It’s clear that we are already one step away from a cheap car.

 Two decades ago, most drivers were satisfied with a car that offered air conditioning, solid handling, and decent power.
 Cars relied mostly on mechanical systems, and production was relatively simple and inexpensive.